How to use

 | Single press (edit mode) | Cycle value for highlighted row |

-| Double press (edit mode) | Move to next setting row |
+| Double press (edit mode) | Move to next setting row (scrolls if needed) |

 | Long press (edit mode) | Save and exit edit mode |